Surround yourself with diversity. Surround yourself with UW-La Crosse.

 Types of concerns:

-Faculty and Academic Staff who believe they have been discriminated against, on the basis of the factors mentioned above, by the University or members of the University community are encouraged to talk with Nizam Arain, Director of Affirmative Action, at 785-8541.
-You will be given the option of filing an informal or a formal complaint.
+Faculty and Academic Staff who believe they have been discriminated against, on the basis of the factors mentioned above, by the University or members of the University community are encouraged to set up a private meeting with Nizam Arain, Director of Affirmative Action, at 785-8541.
+You may file a formal complaint or pursue informal dispute resolution options.
+University policy prohibits retaliation against individuals who exercise their rights under these policies.

 Faculty: Refer to the Unclassified Personnel Rules, Chapter 6: Complaints & Grievances - 6.02 which states in part: